Drassil/nestjs-yalc/docs/api-creation.md

 @ObjectType()
 @AgGridObject()
 export class UserPhone extends EntityWithTimestamps(BaseEntity) {
-  // if not specifiec elsewhere
+  // if not specified elsewhere
   // ID field name will be used by default from the single
   // resource get query as argument to use to select the resource
   @PrimaryGeneratedColumn('increment')